achorg/ach2025-website/en/safety.md

 If the incident is determined to be ongoing or a threat to physical safety, the organizers’ immediate priority will be to protect everyone involved.
 This may include removing individuals from conference venues (face-to-face or virtual), asking for individual meetings with individuals making the report and individuals involved in the incident, and/or requesting assistance from legal authorities.
 This means we may delay an “official” response until we believe that the situation has ended and that everyone is physically safe.

-Once the co-chairs have a complete account of the events they will make a decision as to how to respond.
+Once the committee has a complete account of the events they will make a decision as to how to respond.
 Responses may include but are not limited to:

 * Nothing (if we determine no violation occurred)
 * A private reprimand from ACH 2023 and/or ACH to the individual(s) involved